CookieDetective/LocalAiBot/README.md

 ## Notes

-- `host.docker.internal` is the standard way for Docker containers to access services running on the Windows host.
-- The container does **not** run Ollama or Deepseek; it just connects to your existing Ollama server.
+- `pytest testReadFiles.py`  This is how to run the current tests.
+Right now you have to cd into the 'tests' folder and then run the command to run properly as this does rely on the paths in the program
 ## Customization

 - Edit `langchain_ollama_example.py` for your LangChain workflows.